Graduate degrees: M.A. in teaching and learning; M.A.T. in teaching and learning; M.S. in teaching and learning; Ph.D. in teaching and learning

 teaching, leadership, and cultural competency (offered in the M.A. in teaching and learning).

-The secondary education area also collaborates with the College of Liberal Arts and Sciences to offer an education option for graduate students earning an M.S. in mathematics; an M.A. and Ph.D. in music with a concentration in music education; and a joint B.A./M.A.T. in teaching and learning (science education) for undergraduates majoring in biology, chemistry, environmental sciences, or physics.
+The secondary education area also collaborates with the College of Liberal Arts and Sciences to offer an education option for graduate students earning an M.S. in mathematics; an M.A. and Ph.D. in music with a concentration in music education; and a combined B.A./M.A.T. in teaching and learning with a science education subprogram for undergraduates majoring in biology, chemistry, environmental sciences, or physics.
 In addition, the area offers an ESL endorsement for individuals who are enrolled in a Department of Teaching and Learning graduate degree program or who are licensed in-service teachers.

 In addition, the M.A. in Music is administered by the School of Music (College of Liberal Arts and Sciences) in cooperation with the College of Education.
 The concentration in music education provides students with deeper insights into music, the theory and practice of music education, and the role of music in the school curriculum.